kroxylicious/kroxylicious/DEV_GUIDE.md

 can result in sporadic test failures when running the Integration Tests under Podman.
 It manifests as failed or hanging REST API calls that leads to test failures and test hangs.

-It affects Linux and Mac OS X.
+It affects Linux and macOS.
 On Linux it manifests as Http calls failing with a `Broken Pipe` exception.
-Similarly on MacOS we see a `localhost:XXX failed to respond`.
+Similarly on macOS we see a `localhost:XXX failed to respond`.

 To workaround around the issue, tune the `service_timeout` so that the timeout is in sympathy with the expectations of the underlying HttpClient defaults.

 Do so by following these instructions.

-### MacOS X
+### macOS

 Start the `podman` machine as normal, then: